 The course tutors are Neil McCulloch, Sam Bickersteth and Niki Palmer.
 It is facilitated by Samantha Wade.

 Political economy analysis (PEA) helps us understand the contexts in which climate action takes place.
 It helps to develop a deeper appreciation of why measures to tackle climate change sometimes fail and how to generate more politically smart engagements.

 This course will equip participants to identify and manage the political economy challenges of the contexts in which they work, and to draw well-grounded conclusions for climate policy, strategy or programme design and implementation.

-The online training comprises seven interactive two-hour sessions spread over four weeks.
+The online training comprises eight interactive two-hour sessions spread over four weeks.
 In addition, we estimate that around two hours per week of additional individual study will be needed to complete the training course.

 You are given access to an online training platform.
 This provides you with online documents and links to recommended reading.

 You will be expected to work through session material each week (two sessions per week) and do essential reading.

 The course will consist of 8 online sessions from 5 March to 9 April 2024.
 See here for the course flyer, and for further information, please contact us on email@example.com